hn-son/cv/README.md

 ## 💻 Experience
 **Website Frond-end Developer** @ **[Bright Software Solution](https://www.brightsoftsolution.com/)** (2021 - 2023)<br>
 Working for Swedish, India and Europe clients, focus on new technology and be flexible in work.
-- Developed and maintained web application to manage projects, tasks, and team members using ReactJS.
+- Developed and maintained web application to manage projects and tasks using ReactJS.
-- Developed a part of admin site to manage users assets using S3, .NET Core and ReactJS.
-- **Technologies used:** `TypeScript, .NET Core, ReactJS.`
+- **Technologies used:** `TypeScript, ReactJS, Redux, Bootstrap, MUI, SCSS.`

 ---